MohaYass92/LingoLand/README.md

 The detailed project report for **LingoLand** can be found [here](./LingoLand_Project_Report.pdf).

 # Getting Started
-1. Clone this repository.
+1. Clone this repository to your local machine:   git clone https://github.com/MohaYass92/LingoLand.git
-2. Open the project in Unity.
+2. Navigate to the project folder.
-3. Set up Unity and build the game for your desired platform (Windows, Mac, etc.).
+3. Run the LingoLand.exe to start the game.
-4. Play the game and explore the educational content.
+4. Enjoy learning French while playing!